 In order not to forget anything essential, we recommend that you prepare an audit plan in advance.
 For this purpose, these 15 points should serve you as a planning and control instrument.

 Above all, your team must stick to the plan and a collective understanding of the topic.
 This SEO audit checklist contains the most important search engine ranking factors that should be considered and specific optimization suggestions.

 - What type of business are you doing, and what is the main goal of your website?
 What should the visitors do on the site?
 Which action should be provoked?

 - Do you have the in-house resources to carry out a meaningful SEO audit yourself, or does it make sense to get external help onboard?

-- What should be achieved on the basis of the SEO audit?
-Usually, the goal of this venture is to generate meaningful traffic that leads to more leads and sales.
-Important SEO metrics by which this can be measured are the following: reduced bounce rate, increased click-through rate, increased conversion rate, and increased length of stay.
+- What should be achieved based on the SEO audit?
+Usually, this venture’s goal is to generate meaningful traffic that leads to more leads and sales.
+Important SEO metrics by which this can be measured are the following: reduced bounce rate, increased click-through rate, increased conversion rate and increased length of stay.

 - Are there any core areas (content) on your website that are particularly interesting for your target customers?

-- Are there people from different departments in the SEO Audit Team,marketing as well as the IT department and management?
+- Are there people from different departments in the SEO Audit Team, marketing, and the IT department and management?
 An understanding of this should be developed across departments.

 - Do all the people present have at least the knowledge of this SEO audit checklist?

 - Which content management system (CMS) do you have, and how can you use it to implement SEO measures as easily as possible?
 Should you perhaps consider switching to a CMS (e.g., to WordPress)?

 If you carry out a professional SEO audit in cooperation with an agency, these are the first questions that you should clarify with them.

 Now we will take a concrete look at the most important criteria that can be responsible for a good place for your website in the Google ranking.
 So you can carry out your own SEO audit even without an agency.